labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step8.md

-# Step 6: Swap Python API Service with Ruby
+# Swap Python API Service with Ruby

 Checkout the `step6` branch and list files in it.